jpbrucker/BLEIntros/AdvSamples/CustomGAP.md

 To run the app:

-1. Make sure you've installed the Evothings Workbench on your computer and the Evothings client on your phone.
+1. Make sure you've installed the Evothings workbench on your computer and the Evothings client on your phone.

-2. Connect the Workbench on your computer to the Client on your smartphone (point it at the right IP Address)
+2. Connect the workbench on your computer to the client on your smartphone (it will ask you to provide the computer's IP).

 3. Click **RUN** on the "mbed Evothings GAP" program on the workbench.